 The traffic analysis was prepared using existing and 2035 conditions in accordance with the City’s General Plan.
 Analysis of the Project’s potential impacts under Existing plus Project conditions is presented in this section; analysis of the Project’s impacts under cumulative conditions, including both near- and long-term (2035) conditions, is presented in Section 2.7.3.

 According to the General Plan’s Mobility Element, streets and intersections shall be planned and developed to achieve a minimum LOS C defined by the Highway Capacity Manual as amended or updated, or such other national standard deemed appropriate by the City (City of Escondido 2012a).
 The City of Escondido considers LOS D the threshold for unacceptable operations, while the County, City of San Marcos, and Caltrans criteria provide that locations operating at LOS E or worse are unacceptable operations (County of San Diego 2011; City of San Marcos 2013; San Diego Regional Traffic Standards Task Force 2000).
 Where jurisdiction is shared, the City of Escondido’s criteria was used.
+The analysis of freeway segment LOS presented in the EIR is based on the procedure developed by Caltrans District 11, which is based on the V/C methodology described above rather than methods described in the Highway Capacity Manual (HCM).

 Existing + Project Conditions